 The majority of our "Members Only" sites can also be flown by members of the Welsh Free Flight Federation, please see the SE Wales Sites Guide for further information.

 SE Wales Hang Gliding and Paragliding Club members can enter cross country flights in the SE Wales XC League, and can also keep up to date with events, competitions and late breaking sites news by subscribing to the Club Mailing List (Cymfly).

-The Club also hosts the South East Wales Hang Gliding and Paragliding Forums and Shout Box, serving pilots living and/or flying in South Wales.
-You can use our "Shout Box" and Forums to link up with fellow pilots, to seek advice about sites or flying kit, or to post details of your latest flight.
-If you can access twitter on your mobile phone you can also post flying info from the hill in seconds so that those following the Club on Twitter will know where to go.
-Your tweets will also appear on this page.
+The Club also hosts the South East Wales Hang Gliding and Paragliding Forums which can be used to link up with fellow pilots, to seek advice about sites or flying kit, or to post details of your latest flight.

 Looking for something?